 How much can they loan?

-If they go for a HDB loan, the monthly repayment is capped at 30% of their combined income.
+If they go for an HDB loan, the monthly repayment is capped at 30% of their combined income.
 This is known as the Mortgage Servicing Ratio.
 For Arthur and Mera, that’s $1,500 a month.
-Assuming they qualify for the maximum loan tenure of 25 years, means they probably can only get a maximum HDB loan of about $300,000.
+Assuming they qualify for the maximum loan tenure of 25 years, means they probably can only get a maximum HDB loan of about $330,000.

 How much CPF would they need?

-Even with a total of $45,000 in CPF Housing Grants, Arthur and Mera would need to have at least $36,000 combined in their CPF Ordinary Account to qualify for the HDB loan if they don’t want to pay in cash.
-Since they’ve not been working long, they would probably not have that amount in their CPF.
+Assuming a total of $75,000 in CPF Housing Grants, Arthur and Mera would not need to have minimum amount in their CPF Ordinary Account to qualify for the HDB loan if they don’t want to pay in cash.
+However, whatever is in their CPF Ordinary Account will still be wiped out to reduce the amount of the HDB loan.

-If they go for a bank loan, they would need to cough up at least 20% of the purchase price.
+If they go for a bank loan, they would need to cough up at least 20% of the purchase price as a downpayment.
 5% of it must be in cash, so that’s $19,000.
-The remaining $17,000 can come from their CPF or in cash.
+The remaining $57,000 can come from the CPF Housing Grants.
+Note that regardless of how much they get in CPF Housing Grants, they still need to pay 5% of the purchase price in cash.

 Are you planning to get a resale flat or a BTO flat?
 Why?
 Let us know your reasons.